mikopp6/MatrixCalculator/README.md

 # MatrixCalculator

-For UniOulu course.
-Work In Progress!
+Final version.
 Uploaded to pad content on my github page.
-Finished version will be uploaded here, ETA March 2020.
+Usage instructions coming!

-Check comments on code for more info.
+catch.hpp is not made by me.
+Check start of that file for more info.